Actipro/WPF-Controls/Documentation/topics/nuget.md

 Select the package to update in the list on the left, and the pick the desired version on the right.
 Then click the "Update" button to update to the selected version.

 > [!NOTE]
-> Never mix versions of Actipro WPF Control NuGet packages.
+> Never mix versions of Actipro @@PlatformName Control NuGet packages.
 If you reference multiple packages and change to a different version of one, make sure you update all the other Actipro packages to match the same version.

 More detailed instructions on using Visual Studio's NuGet Package Manager are available on Microsoft's documentation site ([https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#update-a-package](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).